allguitars/NodeJS-Demo/notes/IntegrationTesting.md

 Here is the reason.
 We expected _\_id_ to be an **object id**, but we receive a **string**.
 This is one of the issues we have when writing integration tests for mongoose models.
 When we store this genre in the database, mongoose assigns the id property, and sets it to an object id, but when you read this object from the database the id will be a string.

-So, we can rewrite this last expectation to something like this.
+So, we can rewrite this last expectation to something like this:
 ```js
   expect(res.body).toHaveProperty('name', genre.name);
 ```